redhat-cop/gitops-catalog/migration-toolkit-apps/README.md

 # Red Hat Migration Toolkit for Applictions

+**DEPRECATED:** This needs to be updated to use the MTA Operator instead.

 This deploys an instance of Red Hat MTA with default settings in the namespace `app-migration`.

 ## Deploying